ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 |400 Bad Request|Wrong request formatting.
 The XML content cannot be validated.|
 |404 Not Found|The element requested by the GET or DELETE request was not found.|

-## Transferring item identifiers
+## Transfer item identifiers

-You could use the data import interface to help migrate the database, when it involves changing item IDs of items that are supported by the recommendation engine.
+You could use the data import interface to help migrate the database, when it involves changing item IDs of items that are supported by the Personalization server.
 If you transfer items from one ID to another, you can use the events recorded for "old" item IDs to calculate model results that present "new" IDs.

 Use the following method to pass the XML object: